Logo

 Starting the servers

 I use a very simple script which lacks the sophistication of the netxfer.sh from Karl Mowatt-Wilson.
-Mine is just:
+I normally work logged in as user thin and put files for download in /home/thin/ftp/ so my script is just:

 #!/bin/sh